Advanced Research Projects Agencies (ARPAs)

 Organization

 ARPA agencies are designed to be lean, flat, and flexible.
 While each ARPA sits within a larger federal department and aligns its research goals with the mission of its parent department, they operate with considerable autonomy.
-ARPA Directors typically report directly to Cabinet-level leadership (e.g. the Secretary of Defense or Secretary of Health and Human Services3), allowing them to set independent research agendas and move quickly on emerging priorities.
+ARPA Directors typically report directly to Cabinet-level leadership (e.g. the Secretary of War or Secretary of Health and Human Services), allowing them to set independent research agendas and move quickly on emerging priorities.

 Each ARPA is primarily organized around program managers (PMs)—highly empowered, term-limited subject matter experts who define and lead simultaneous research programs from conception to execution.
 These PMs are housed in program or mission offices, often grouped by broad thematic focus (e.g. biotechnology, energy systems, health equity).
 Each mission office is led by a director who helps shape strategy and oversees the portfolio of programs run by PMs.